gwylimblackburn/genomic_clines_input/README.md

 # genomic_clines_input
-R scripts to translate SNP data into input files for BGC genomic clines analysis (Gompert and Buerkle 2011).
-As used by Blackburn et al. 2017.
+R scripts to translate SNP data into input files for BGC genomic clines analysis (Gompert and Buerkle 2011), as used by Blackburn et al. (2017).

 Notes: